 Companies applying for and receiving an NC IDEA grant, must adhere to the following eligibility criteria.

 North Carolina Residency

 - Company must be headquarted in North Carolina or planning to relocate to North Carolina

 - CEO/management team must reside in North Carolina

 - Virtual companies with management teams in multiple locations including outside of NC will be considered on a case by case basis.

-Companies operating in the following fields are considered "in-scope" and are therefore eligible to participate in the NC IDEA grants program:
+Companies operating in the following fields are considered "in-scope" and are therefore eligible to participate in the NC IDEA grant program:

 - Information Technology